Telstar Freshman Academy Philosophy

 To expose learners to 21st Century Learning Skills and academic standards through project-based exploration that integrates experiential education practices and traditional coursework to engage young minds and encourage lifelong learning.

 The University of Maine Cooperative Extension 4-H Camp and Learning Center at Bryant Pond hosts the TFA in both indoor and outdoor classroom spaces.
 Stay tuned for a virtual tour of the Lakeside Lodge, the Warden Norman Lewis Amiptheatre, Alice's Acres, and the new Harvest for Health Barn.

 The Telstar Freshman Academy is fortunate to call the greater Bethel area home and be connected to the University of Maine system through Cooperative Extension 4-H. With the amazing amount of natural and human resources in our own backyard combined with access to the state's public university system, our students have the opportunity to make a positive impact on a local and statewide level through their engagement in Service Learning and Placed-Based learning experiences.

 Kelly Dole has been with SAD44 since 1998 teaching environmental and Earth sciences to freshmen.
-This is her fifth year with the TFA, where she integrates genuine science practices, the use of digital media, and cooperative project-based learning into the science program at TFA.
+This is her eighth year with the TFA, where she integrates genuine science practices, the use of digital media, and cooperative project-based learning into the science program at TFA.

 Norm Greenberg is a 4-H Professional who has been working in the field of education in experiential, outdoor, and traditional contexts for 30 years.
 He brings a wide range of skills and experiences to the program.
 Having seen many individuals make enormous strides as a result of engaging programming, Norm is extremely motivated to help nurture this group of young people in the TFA.